strapi/strapi/docs/docs/docs/01-core/data-transfer/01-engine.md

 Once the integrity check has passed, the transfer begins by opening streams from the source to the destination one stage at a time.
 The following is a list of the stages in the order they are run:

 1. schemas - content type schemas.
 Note: with all built-in Strapi destination providers, only the Strapi file provider makes use of this data
-2. entities - all entities (including media data records, not files) _without their relations_
+2. entities - all entities (including components, dynamic zones, and media data but not media files) _without their relations_
 3. assets - the files from the /uploads folder
 4. links - the relations between entities
 5. configuration - the Strapi project configuration data